Chart Color Schemes

 Estella features high concentrations of group households, with a higher-than-average median household size

 Family households account for 69.5% of all households, including 33.0% couples with children, 25.2% couples without children, and 10.0% single parent families.
-Non-family households make up the remaining 30.5%, with lone person households at 23.8% and group households comprising 6.7%.
-The median household size is 2.6 people, larger than the Rest of NSW average of 2.5.
+Non-family households constitute the remaining 30.5%, with lone person households at 23.8% and group households comprising 6.7%.
+The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households